Productivity

 4. Take a gap year

-Updating and improving your CV is also a smart move that can help you land your dream job faster.
+Updating and improving your CV is a smart move that can help you land your dream job faster.
 Here are a few quick tips:

 6. Build an online presence